-Budget - Jurupa Community Services District's financial plan balancing Adopted expenses and Adopted revenues for a Fiscal Year.
+Budget - Jurupa Community Services District's financial plan balancing proposed expenses and proposed revenues for a Fiscal Year.

 Brackish - Water that has more salinity than fresh water, but not as much as seawater.

 CAFR - Comprehensive Annual Financial Report: The official annual report of the District, which includes a Statements of Net Positions, Statements of Revenue, Expenses, and Changes in Net Position, Statement of Cash Flow, statistical information, and a management discussion and analysis of the information reported.